Ashwani-Srivastava/Oellfare/readme.md

  * Update src/assets/ngo.json, src/assets/fund.json with the json files of the Ngo, that is needed

+## Customization Parameters:
+### Alor - Baby Needs Foundation
+To change template orange to Ngo Logo blue, rotated 'hue' of all images in Photoshop by -150.

 # Ionic PWA Toolkit

 The PWA Toolkit is a starting point for building Progressive Web Apps using Ionic and Stencil.